JuliaSmoothOptimizers/JSOSuite.jl/docs/src/speed-up.md

 ## Use the structure of the problem

 If the problem has linear constraints, then it is efficient to specify it at the modeling stage to avoid having them treated like nonlinear ones.
-Some of the solvers will also exploit this information.
+Some of the optimizers will also exploit this information.

-Similarly, quadratic objective or least squares problems have tailored modeling tools and solvers.
+Similarly, quadratic objective or least squares problems have tailored modeling tools and optimizers.

 ## Change the parameters of the solver

 Once a solver has been chosen it is also possible to play with the key parameters.
-Find below a list of the available solvers and parameters.
+Find below a list of the available optimizers and parameters.

-Note that all solvers presented here have been carefully optimized.
+Note that all optimizers presented here have been carefully optimized.
 All have different strengths.
 Trying another solver on the same problem sometimes provide a different solution.

 ### Unconstrained/Bound-constrained